kmbulebu/NickNack/README.md

 ### Nick Nack Rest Server
 The Rest Server extends the core framework to the web as RESTful web services.
 These services may be used to power an AJAX web app, mobile apps, or integrate with other systems.

+### Nick Nack Web App (Planned)
+A Web 2.0 application for creating Plans, configuring providers, and viewing event and action history.